sasanvakili/nonlinearBayesian4Wiener/README.md

 Code accompanying the paper:

-> S. Vakili, D. Woonings, P. Paruchuri, and P. Mohajerin Esfahani, *Dual Bayesian Affine Estimators for Parameter Learning: A Fixed-Point Characterization*.
+> S. Vakili, D. Woonings, P. Paruchuri, and P. Mohajerin Esfahani, *Nonlinear Bayesian Estimator for Parameter Learning: A Fixed-Point Characterization*.

 This repository provides a MATLAB library for Bayesian estimation and active input design in Wiener models.
 It includes: